Part Three – Certificates of Description

 At all times the onus lays with the competitor to provide any information and documentation to confirm that the vehicle they either enter or compete in is in compliance with the appropriate vehicle category or group.

-If considering the importation of a single seater racing car, sports car or sports racing car it is strongly recommended that prior to importation or purchase intending importers or owners consult with the Historic & Classic Advisory Commission to ensure that;
+If considering the importation of a single seater racing car, sports car, saloon or sports racing car it is strongly recommended that prior to importation or purchase intending importers or owners consult with the Historic Advisory Commission to ensure that;

-(a) The vehicle is of a type permitted to race on the New Zealand circuits, and
+(a) The vehicle is of a type permitted to race on the New Zealand circuits, (as some high performance single seaters and sportscars exceed NZ circuit FIA ratings.)

 (b) The vehicle does conform to one of the period classifications.